FORTH-ModelBasedTracker/MocapNET/README.md

 This will create files in the following fashion /path/to/outputJSONDirectory/yourVideoFile_XXXXXXXXXXXX_keypoints.json Notice that the filenames generated encode the serial number by padding it up to 12 characters (marked as X).
 You provide this information to our executable using the --seriallength commandline option.

+The [dump_and_process_video.sh script has been included](https://github.com/FORTH-ModelBasedTracker/MocapNET/blob/master/scripts/dump_and_process_video.sh) that can be used to fully process a video file using openpose and then process it through MocapNET, or act as a guide for this procedure.

 A utility has been included that can convert the JSON files to a single CSV file issuing :
 ```